Skip to main content

 Nutritional Epigenetics and Neurotransmitter Precursors

 The influence of nutrition extends into the realm of epigenetics, where dietary components can influence gene expression without altering the DNA sequence itself.
-Nutrients like and are not just passive building blocks; they are active signaling molecules.
+Nutrients like zinc and vitamin D are not just passive building blocks; they are active signaling molecules.

 • Vitamin D’s Nuclear Receptor ∞ The active form of vitamin D, calcitriol, binds to the vitamin D receptor (VDR), which is a nuclear transcription factor.
 VDR is expressed in developing dopamine neurons.
 When activated, it can bind to specific DNA sequences known as vitamin D response elements (VDREs), modulating the transcription of target genes.
 Studies suggest that calcitriol can enhance evoked dopamine release and protect dopamine neurons from toxins.
 A dietary deficiency in vitamin D could therefore lead to suboptimal transcription of genes essential for dopamine neuron health and function.